Skip to main content

 Lender accepts the tenancy

-The lender could accept the tenancy if it behaves in a way that would create a landlord-tenant relationship.
+The lender accepts a tenancy if it behaves in a way that would create a landlord-tenant relationship.
 The facts must show that the lender's actions amount to the creation of a new tenancy.
-Knowledge by the lender of the existence of a tenancy is not enough to create a new tenancy.[9]
+Knowledge by the lender of the existence of a tenancy is not enough to create a new tenancy.[6]

 A lender that wrote to the tenants to pay rent directly to it instead of the landlord had created a new tenancy.[7]
 In a different case, acceptance of rent payments from an occupier who did not identify herself as a tenant did not create a new tenancy.[8]